Tesco: Jack's

-In 2018, Tesco launched a separate budget chain, Jack's, to compete with Lidl and Aldi; the first store opened in Chatteris, Cambridgeshire in September 2018.
-In January 2022 Tesco announced it would be shutting down its Jack's stores, with stores either being closed or converted to Tesco Superstores.
+In 2018, Tesco launched a separate budget chain, Jack's, to compete with Lidl and Aldi.
+The first store opened in Chatteris, Cambridgeshire in September 2018.
+In January 2022, Tesco shut down its Jack's stores, with stores either being closed or converted to Tesco Superstores.

-Current international operations
+International operations

-Tesco has expanded its operations from the United Kingdom to 11 other countries.
-Tesco pulled out of the United States in 2013 but continues to see growth elsewhere.
+Tesco expanded its operations from the United Kingdom to 11 other countries.
+Tesco pulled out of the United States in 2013, but continued to see growth elsewhere.
 Tesco's international expansion strategy has responded to the need to be sensitive to local expectations in other countries by entering into joint ventures with local partners, such as Samsung Group in South Korea (Samsung-Tesco Home plus), and Charoen Pokphand in Thailand (Tesco Lotus), appointing a very high proportion of local personnel to management positions.
-It also makes small acquisitions as part of its strategy: for example, in its 2005/2006 financial year, it made acquisitions in South Korea, one in Poland, and one in Japan.
+Tesco also makes small acquisitions as part of its strategy: for example, in its 2005/2006 financial year, it made acquisitions in South Korea, one in Poland, and one in Japan.

-Overview Of Operations
+Operations

 The following table shows the number of stores, total store size in area, and sales for Tesco's international operations.
 The store numbers and floor area figures are for April 2012.

-Former operations

 Czech Republic

+In 1996, Tesco expanded to the Czech Republic when they purchased Kmart's local operations for $117.5 million and rebranded the stores as Tesco.
+In December 2005, Tesco expanded its operations in the country by purchasing Carrefour's local operations.

-Tesco opened its first store in the Czech Republic in 1996 and now has over 300 stores, with further planned.
-Tesco opened its first stores in the Czech Republic by buying US corporation Kmart's operations in the country and converting them into Tesco stores.
-Tesco is also keen to expand non-food items and has already opened petrol stations and offers personal finance services in the Czech Republic.
+Tesco has been a market leader within the Czech Republic and is one of the largest supermarket chains in the country, operating over 322 stores by 2012, upwards of 300 by 2007.
+Tesco is keen to expand non-food items and has already opened petrol stations and offers personal finance services in the Czech Republic.

 Hungary

-Tesco launched in Hungary in 1994 (November 23) after purchasing a small local supermarket group trading as S-Market based in Szombathely, in the west of Hungary.
-It opened its first hypermarket in Hungary at the Polus Centre in Budapest in 1996.
-Tesco operates through more than 200 stores in Hungary with further openings planned.
+In 1994, Tesco entered Hungary when the company purchased the Győr-based chain S-Market.
+Currently, Tesco operates through more than 200 stores in Hungary with further openings planned.
 Tesco Hungary also offers a clothing line and personal finance services.

 Slovakia

+In 1996, Tesco entered the Slovakian market by purchasing Kmart's local operations.

-Tesco Slovakia in 1996 as part of Tesco's international expansion aims.
-It now operates from 123 stores.
-Tesco Slovakia has recently put great emphasis on organic products.
-However, Tesco Slovakia caused controversy amongst the Slovak government when it was found to have come foul of food safety laws in 2006.
+Tesco Slovakia caused controversy amongst the Slovak government when it was found to have come foul of food safety laws in 2006.

 In April 2010 the first Tesco Extra in Central Europe opened in Bratislava – Petržalka, Slovakia as part of a pilot project for Tesco in the region, including the first self-service cash flow in Central Europe.
-There are currently seven Tesco Extra stores in Slovakia – three in Bratislava and one in Zvolen, Trnava, Banská Bystrica and Spišská Nová Ves.
+There are currently seven Tesco Extra stores in Slovakia – three in Bratislava and one each in Zvolen, Trnava, Banská Bystrica and Spišská Nová Ves.